John Henry (folklore): Lewis Tunnel

 Prison records for John William Henry stopped in 1873, suggesting that he was kept on the record books until it was clear that he was not coming back and had died.
 Nelson stresses that John Henry would have been representative of the many hundreds of convict laborers who were killed in unknown circumstances tunneling through the mountains or who died shortly afterwards of silicosis from dust created by the drills and blasting.

-In other media
+In popular culture

 The tale of John Henry has been used as a symbol in many cultural movements, including labor movements and the Civil Rights Movement.
+Philosopher Jeanette Bickell said of the John Henry legend: